CIRC 2023 Summer Competition Tasks

 Requirements

-Disconnecting Existing Pipeline (45 minutes)
+Disconnecting Existing Pipeline (60 minutes)

 - Close the ball valve.

-- Turn off the boost stations, starting from the purifier and working outward.
+- Turn off the boost station (“O”).

-Connecting New Pipeline (45 minutes)
+Connecting New Pipeline (60 minutes)

-- Remove cap from the flange.
+- Remove the plug from the ground inlet.

-- Turn the ball valve.
+- Turn on the booster (“I”).

 - With the new pipeline now primed, adjust the throttle to 100%.